cameronwp/sharelatex/README.md

 Dockerfiles, scripts to support a ShareLaTeX server.
 The docker-related resources are a fork-ish of the [official repo](https://github.com/sharelatex/sharelatex).
 Key differences address:

 * Upgrading `tlmgr` to 2018 with a custom [image](https://github.com/sharelatex/sharelatex/issues/601)
-* Downgrading mongodb to version 3, otherwise [`mongodump` fails](https://dba.stackexchange.com/questions/215534/mongodump-unrecognized-field-snapshot) because apparently the version of mongodb installed through the debian `apt` repository wasn't compiled to work with mongodb version 4
+* Downgrading mongodb to version 3, otherwise [`mongodump` fails](https://dba.stackexchange.com/questions/215534/mongodump-unrecognized-field-snapshot) because apparently the version of `mongodump` installed through the debian `apt` repository wasn't compiled to work with mongodb version 4

 ## Usage